Alois Lexa von Aehrenthal: Pan-Slavism

 As the crisis continued, the Kaiser was forced from the diplomatic scene by the Daily Telegraph Affair and no longer was a major decision maker.
-Events reached a fever pitch when, in early November, the Serbian army mobilized.
-Germany now took the Austrian side stating it would stick by its ally.
-Russia, wishing to support Serbia, but not really ready for war with Germany and Austria was forced to back away when the Austrians threatened to publish the details of the agreement between Aehrenthal and Izvolsky and Germany sent a vaguely-worded threat to Izvolsky, stating they would "let things take their course."
+Events reached a fever pitch when, in early November, the Royal Serbian Army mobilized.
+Germany now took the Austro-Hungarian side stating it would stick by its ally.
+Russia, wishing to support Serbia, but not really ready for war with Germany and Austria-Hungary was forced to back away when the Austrians threatened to publish the details of the agreement between Aehrenthal and Izvolsky and Germany sent a vaguely-worded threat to Izvolsky, stating they would "let things take their course."
 The fact that she had betrayed her Slav ally beforehand was not a fact that Russia wished widely publicized.
 Izvolsky remained at his post for three more years but his reputation was ruined beyond repair.
 The Russians backed down and urged Serbia to do likewise, which she did and declared publicly that the annexation was none of her business.
 War was averted for the time being, but the results were a bitter Russia and an enraged Serbia.
 Russia vowed, if ever confronted in this manner again, that she would not back down - a vow that would be kept in a few years.